Yeah, soundbites three and four, and then we'll jump.

 Now, Palin was talking to the elites when she said it.

-when uh when he said it uh but there's no question that that Palin is in their heads it was it was the uh Reverend Dax uh said if he heard footsteps from behind him while he was in a dark alley and he turned around to see a white guy he'd be relieved that's right it was the Reverend Jacks who did make that uh statement.
+It was the Reverend Jackson said if he heard footsteps from behind him while he was in a dark alley and he turned around to see a white guy, he'd be relieved.

 Hi.

-I got a call from my sister, who is a teacher in Michigan, last night, and she had an email from her local teacher union chapter calling for activists to go on an NEA-subsidized bus trip for the rally this weekend in Washington, D.C., called One Nation Working Together or something.
+I got a call from my sister, who's a teacher in Michigan last night, and she had an email from her local teacher union chapter calling for activists to go on an NEA subsidized bus trip for the rally this weekend in Washington, D.C., called One Nation Working Together or something.

-And they said on September 29th, they learned that they were getting an NEA grant to help offset the the cost of the bus.
+So it's the, and they said on September 29th, they learned that they were getting an NEA grant to help offset the cost of the bus.

 Right.

-Okay this weekend that's right because today's a twenty sponsor two members paying up to one half of the transportation costs and twenty dollars for meals and they said they're being subsidized offset the cost by the NEA.
+They're going to sponsor two members paying up to one half of the transportation costs and $20 for meals, and they said they're being subsidized to offset the cost by the NEA.

 Right.